skrattaren/apf.rst/apf.rst

 - [p.
 103/94] "'Just give me the facts, m'lady,' he said impatiently."

-  "Just the facts, ma'am", is a catchphrase from the "Dragnet_" radio series (later a TV series, and later still a Dan Aykroyd/Tom Hanks movie).
+  "Just the facts, ma'am", is a catchphrase from the **Dragnet** radio series (later a TV series, and later still a Dan Aykroyd/Tom Hanks movie).

 - [p.
 103/94] "Of all the cities in all the world it could have flown into,